We’re glad you’re considering Emory & Henry, and we invite you to apply for admission.

 Recommended Admission Requirements:

-Standardized Test Scores (required)
+Standardized Test Scores (not required)

 Letter of Recommendation (optional)